Number sign: Hash

+Hashtag

-Derived from the previous, the word "hashtag" is often used when reading social media messages aloud, indicating the start of a hashtag.
-For instance, the text "#foo" is often read out loud as "hashtag foo" (as opposed to "hash foo").
+Derived from the previous, the word hashtag is often used when reading social media messages aloud, indicating the start of a hashtag.
+For instance, the text #foo is often read out loud as "hashtag foo" (as opposed to "hash foo").
 This leads to the common belief that the symbol itself is called hashtag.
-Twitter documentation refers to it as "the hashtag symbol".
+Twitter documentation referred to it as "the hashtag symbol".